jmackereth/asteroestimate/README.md

 For this example, we will simply assume a mass of 0.9 Msun...
 We can also include here an estimate of the extinction toward the stars by providing the `AK=` keyword.
 At present, this is the K band extinction.

 Furthermore, we will include here the length of the observations (in days) via the `T=` keyword.
 In our example, we assume a single TESS sector (27 days) and the full 4 year Kepler-Prime time series.
 We indicate the observation mode using the `obs=` keyword.
 This indicates the telescope and the cadence mode e.g. `'tess-ffi'` is the Full Frame Images (30min. cadence) from TESS.
-You can see the implemented observing mode using `probability.obs_available`.
+You can see the currently implemented observing modes using `probability.obs_available`.

 The final call for our examples are as follows:
 ```python